Topological bound states in a lattice of rings with nearest-neighbour interactions: Acknowledgments

 \section{Acknowledgments}

 We acknowledge Eloi Nicolau for sharing his code and David Viedma for his suggestions.
-Y.Z, A.U. and V.A. acknowledge financial support from the Spanish State Research Agency AEI (contract No.~PID2020-118153GBI00/AEI/10.13039/501100011033) and Generalitat de Catalunya (Contract No.~SGR2021-00138).
-Y.Z. acknowledges the China Scholarship Council under the Grant N.202306890031.
-A.U. is financially supported by JSPS Overseas Research Fellowships and acknowledges financial support from Spanish MICIN (projects: PID2022:141283NB- I00;139099NBI00) with the support of FEDER funds.
-A.M.M. and R.G.D. developed their work within the scope of Portuguese Institute for Nanostructures, Nanomodelling and Nanofabrication (i3N) Projects No.~UIDB/50025/2020, No.~UIDP/50025/2020, and No.~LA/P/0037/2020, financed by national funds through the Funda\c{c}\~{a}o para a Ci\^{e}ncia e Tecnologia (FCT) and the Minist\'{e}rio da Educa\c{c}\~{a}o e Ci\^{e}ncia (MEC) of Portugal.
-A.M.M. acknowledges financial support from i3N through the work Contract No.~CDL-CTTRI-91-SGRH/2024.
+Y.Z., A.U., and V.A. acknowledge financial support support from the Spanish Ministerio de Ciencia e Innovación (MCIN) (MCIN/AEI/10.13039/501100011033, contract No. PID2020-118153GB-I00) and Generalitat de Catalunya (Contract No. SGR2021-00138).
+Additionally, Y.Z. and V.A. acknowledge also financial support from Spanish MCIN (MCIN/AEI/10.13039/501100011033, contract No. PID2024-160393NB-I00).
+Y.Z. acknowledges the China Scholarship Council under the Grant No. 202306890031.
+A.U. is financially supported by JSPS Overseas Research Fellowships and acknowledges financial support from Spanish MCIN (MCIN/AEI/10.13039/501100011033, contract No. PID2022-141283NB-I00 and No. PID2022-139099NB-I00) with the support of FEDER funds.
+A.M.M. and R.G.D. developed their work within the scope of Portuguese Institute for Nanostructures, Nanomodelling and Nanofabrication (i3N) Projects No. UIDB/50025/2020, No. UIDP/50025/2020, and No. LA/P/0037/2020, financed by national funds through the Fundação para a Ciência e Tecnologia (FCT) and the Ministério da Educação e Ciência (MEC) of Portugal.
+A.M.M. acknowledges financial support from i3N through the work Contract No. CDL-CTTRI-91-SGRH/2024.